MistralMireille/MHTML-Viewer/README.md

 # MHTML-Viewer

-An Android App that lets you view and save mhtml files.
+An Android App without ads that lets you view and save mhtml files.
 Uses WebView's saveWebArchive method.

 ### Permissions